 My grandfather knew everyone by name – and they knew him by name – and everyone parted ranks when he entered the room.
 I had no idea a grandfather could have so much sway.
 (And, I had no idea who he was, when I was a kid.
 I know now and it makes so much sense.)

 He and I had a special relationship.
-“You’re going to like this – try it.” was his introduction to four dishes that will always remind me of him, and that I like so much because of him:
+“You’re going to like this – try it,” was his introduction to four dishes that will always remind me of our outings together, and to stay adventurous and try new things:

 Shrimp Scampi (from Old Gerlich’s – another post, another time)